Device Pairing (iOS)

 2. The Wi-Fi module of a smart device runs in promiscuous mode and listens for and captures all packets over the network.

-3. The Wi-Fi mode parses the packets that carry the pairing data from the app into the data format specified by the protocol.
+3. The packets carry the pairing data from the app.
+The Wi-Fi module parses the packets into the data format specified by the protocol.

-AP pairing Also known as the hotspot mode or access point (AP) pairing.
+AP pairing Also known as the hotspot mode.
 A mobile phone acts as a station (STA) and connects to the hotspot of a smart device.
 Then, both devices are paired to establish a socket connection between them and exchange data through the specified ports.

-Wired device A device that connects to a router over a wired network.
+Wired device A device that connects to a router through an Ethernet cable.
 For example, a wired device can be a Zigbee wired gateway or a wired camera.

 Sub-device A device that interacts with apps and the cloud through a gateway.
 For example, a Zigbee sub-device is such a device.